2 useful tools for web writers

 Need your content in HTML format?
 The desktop version (not free, but cheap) lets you use simple markup to tag headings, lists and links.

 2. SERP Snippet Generator

 Do you know how your web pages look in search results?
 With the Snippet Generator you can see what your audience will see.

 Most search results include 3 elements: the page title, a short description and the address.
 These are usually the HTML title, meta description and URL for your page.

-The Snippet Optimiser guides you to write these elements so they’re not too long.
+The Snippet Generator guides you to write these elements so they're not too long.
 And then it shows you what your page might look like on Google or other search engine results pages.
-You can easily evaluate whether what you’ve written will make sense to people searching for your content.
+You can easily evaluate whether what you've written will make sense to people searching for your content.

-Try the Snippet Optimiser.
+Try the SERP Snippet Generator.